 Promoting adequate sleep in young people

-Young people need adequate sleep for healthy growth, learning and development.1,2 However, many do not get sufficient sleep.3,4 This can lead to daytime tiredness and a range of physical and mental health problems.
+Young people need adequate sleep for healthy growth, learning and development., However, many do not get sufficient sleep., This can lead to daytime tiredness and a range of physical and mental health problems.
 This short article outlines the evidence for promoting adequate sleep for young people and provides research-based implications for professionals working with young people and their parents.

 Why does sleep matter for young people?

-Insufficient sleep in childhood and adolescence can lead to difficulty concentrating and poor memory, depressed mood5 and poor emotional regulation,6 as well as long-term health problems such as diabetes,7 obesity 8 and cardiovascular risk.9 The Australian Department of Health recommends between nine and 11 hours of uninterrupted sleep for young people aged 12–13 years and between eight and 10 hours of sleep for those aged 14–17 years.
-Consistent bed and wake-up times are also recommended.10
+Insufficient sleep in childhood and adolescence can lead to difficulty concentrating and poor memory, depressed mood and poor emotional regulation, as well as long-term health problems such as diabetes, obesity and cardiovascular risk.
+The Australian Department of Health recommends between nine and 11 hours of uninterrupted sleep for young people aged 12–13 years and between eight and 10 hours of sleep for those aged 14–17 years.
+Consistent bed and wake-up times are also recommended.

 What factors impact sleep?